 Moreover, because all three of these documents go to the heart of plaintiffs' case on the merits, plaintiffs have clearly abided by the Court's admonition that "the purpose of discovery is to produce and seek evidence for use in litigation."
 Order (emphasis in original); see also Roberson v.
 Bair, F.R.D. , 2007 WL 1373180, 4 (D.D.C.
-May 10, 2007) (explaining that one reason to allow a protective order to prohibit public disclosure of information obtained in discovery is because "it is impossible to ascertain whether all of the information produced in discovery will ever be used to support or attack the merits of Plaintiffs' claims,"and "[a]ny public interest in the disclosure is, therefore, at its weakest at this stage of the case") (emphasis added).
-Indeed, as discussed above, all three of these documents have been filed with the Court as Exhibits in opposition to defendants' September 5, 2006 motion for summary judgment, and will also be used at a trial of this case on th merits.
+May 10, 2007) (explaining that one reason to allow a protective order to prohibit public disclosure of information obtained in discovery will ever be used to support or attack the merits of Plaintiffs' claims," and "[a]ny public interest in the disclosure is, therefore, at its weakest at this stage of the case") (emphasis added).
+Indeed, as discussed above, all three of these documents have been filed with the Court as Exhibits in opposition to defendants' September 5, 2006 motion for summary judgment, and will also be used at a trial of this case on the merits.
 Accordingly, plaintiffs are certainly not using discovery "to argue the merits of plaintiffs' claims in the media, as opposed to the Court."
 September 26, 2005 Order (emphasis added).

 Nor is there any basis for defendants' suggestion that plaintiffs are somehow "abusing" the discovery process by discussing on their websites, in press releases, and in support of proposed legislation, the fact that they are currently engaged in litigation challenging Ringling's mistreatment of these endangered animals, and referencing non-privileged/non-confidential documents that show the legitimacy of those claims.
 Plaintiffs have a First Amendment right to discuss these matters in these forums.
 See, e.g., International Action Center v.
 United States, 207 F.R.D.
 1, 3 (D.D.C.
-2002) (observing that "the essence of First Amendment freedoms" is . . . to effectively convey the message of the protest").
+2002) (observing that "the essence of First Amendment freedoms is . . . to effectively convey the message of the protest").